logbru/project1/README.md

 # project1

+As a USER
+I WANT to search for Pokemon and Yugioh cards
+SO THAT I can add the cards to a deck builder

 GIVEN a Yugimon dashboard with form inputs
 WHEN I search for a Pokemon card
 THEN I am presented with multiple card images for that Pokemon